Epcot International Flower and Garden Festival 2024

 One of the first big festivals of the year at Walt Disney World is the annual spring time Epcot International Flower and Garden Festival.
 Now in its 30th year, the festival runs from 28 February 2024 and admission is included with the standard ticket (except for special tours).

 Epcot is transformed into a riot of colour with over 500,000 flowers, shrubs and trees decorating the park.
 At night, some of the gardens are illuminated.

 There is something for everyone at the Epcot International Flower and Garden Festival with:

 - themed flower and garden displays

-- an interactive play areas for kids
+- an interactive play area, gardens and playgrounds for kids

 - over 100 Disney character themed topiary displays

 - more than a dozen outdoor kitchens where you can sample different food and drinks